 - Interrail Global Pass – access to 40,000 destinations in 33 European countries for citizens and permanent residents of the EU

 If you are coming from the Zurich Airport, take one of the next trains to the Zurich main station (Zurich HB).
 Several trains come every hour and stop in Zurich so just hop on the next train after buying a ticket from the ticketing office or one of the ticket machines.

 How To GetFrom Zurich Train Station to Lucerne

 As soon as you reach the Zurich Train Station (Zurich HB), check the big blue display boards in the middle.
 You can find the train number and platform number on the station signs.
 Furthermore, the trains will be marked on the front and the sides with which route they are traveling.

-How Long To Get From Zurich to Lucerne
+How Long Is the Train Ride From Zurich to Lucerne?

 Is the Train From Zurich to Lucerne Scenic?

 Unfortunately, the Interregio train from Zurich to Lucerne is not the most scenic train route.
 It runs through the tunnel connecting Zurich and Thalwil.
 Then again another tunnel toward Zug.

 There are parts of the train ride where you get a good view of Lake Zurich.
 As the train speeds towards Lucerne, it will also pass Rotsee Lake.
 The journey is still short and beautiful.
 In the grand scheme of things, however, it is still not the most scenic train route.